gldeng/universe/formal_theory_core_en.md

 ### Detailed Classical Domain Theory

-The classical domain $\Omega_C$ is the space of definite reality in the dualism framework, with the following core properties:
+The classical domain $`\Omega_C`$ is the space of definite reality in the dualism framework, with the following core properties:

 #### 1. Classical Information Structure